shapenaji/cranium/README.md

  * `httr`      for checking sources
  * `openssl`   for hashes and password entry

-It requires no installation for users, in order to get the benefits of version control
+It requires no installation for users.

-or a private repository, but a private server running apache may be recommended.
+but a private server running apache may be recommended.

 ## Creating a Repository